nomanarshad94/made-project-ws24/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Economic Outcomes of Population Density in America:
+Economic Outcomes based on Population Density in America:

 ## Main Question